-- (k) The names of all drivers authorized by a tow business to drive in the tow zone for which the tow business applied, and all employees of a tow business who will have contact with the towed/assisted vehicle(s) and/or the driver/owner of the towed/assisted vehicle(s) or other representative(s) of the towed/assisted vehicle(s) owner(s).
-The use of non-listed and/or unreported drivers by a qualified tow business shall not be permitted. - (2) Within 30 days of the receipt of a request for an application for a letter of appointment, the Patrol Services Division of the Oregon State Police shall send an application packet, and include a current copy of these Administrative Rules and all forms related to the self certification, inspection and certification of equipment, and other related information required by these Administrative Rules. - (3) The address the tow business lists on its application shall be the place of business where the tow business keeps its business records.
-The application also shall list all locations of vehicle
+(k) The names of all business drivers authorized to drive in the tow zone for which the tow business applied, and all business employees who will have contact with the towed/assisted vehicle(s) and/or the driver/owner of the towed/assisted vehicle(s) or other representative(s) of the towed/assisted vehicle(s) owner(s).
+The use of non-listed and/or unreported drivers shall not be permitted.

+(2) Within 30 days of the receipt of a request for an application for a letter of appointment, the Patrol Services Division of the Oregon State Police shall send an application packet, and include a current copy of these Administrative Rules and all forms related to the self certification, inspection and certification of equipment, and other related information required by these Administrative Rules.

-- storage areas and places for redemption of vehicles.
-If there is a change in address of the tow business, the authorized agent or representative of the tow business shall immediately notify the Patrol Services Division, and in no event will notification take longer than ten (10) days. - (4) All tow trucks shall display the tow business's name, city, and telephone number.
-This information shall be painted or permanently affixed to both sides of the vehicle and the lettering shall be at least 2 inches in height with 1\2 inch stroke and in a color that is in contrast with the tow truck's color. - (5) Any tow business in violation of this Administrative Rule may be denied a letter of appointment and shall be notified of the denial in writing.
-The Department may also deny a renewal application for any qualified tow business with an existing letter of appointment that is in violation of this Administrative Rule and may have its existing letter of appointment immediately suspended, prior to any hearing and shall be notified of the suspension in writing.
+(3) The address the applicant lists on its application shall be the place of business where the tow business keeps business records.
+The application also shall list all locations of vehicle storage areas and places for redemption of vehicles.
+If there is a change in address of the tow business, the applicant immediately will notify the Patrol

+Services Division, and in no event will notification take longer than ten (10) days.

+(4) All tow trucks shall display the tow business's name, city, and telephone number.
+This information shall be painted or permanently affixed to both sides of the vehicle and the lettering shall be at least 2 inches in height with 1\2 inch stroke and in a color that is in contrast with the tow truck's color.

+(5) Any applicant in violation of this Administrative Rule may be denied a letter of appointment and shall be notified of the denial in writing.
+The Department may also deny a renewal application for any tow business with an existing letter of appointment that is in violation of this Administrative Rule and may have its existing letter of appointment immediately suspended, prior to any hearing and shall be notified of the suspension in writing.
 A suspension under this rule will be in effect until the violation is corrected and inspected.
 Other sanctions, up to revocation and/or criminal prosecution, may be applied to a qualified tow business upon finding by the Department that the qualified tow business is in violation of this Administrative Rule.